 - There are a lot of grape varieties available for you to choose from.
 Different colored grapes have different properties.
 However, Concord (bluish grapes), Catawba (red wine grapes), and Niagra (greenish-white grapes) are the most commonly available grape varieties in the US.

 According to a North Carolina State University study, the Concord grape juice contains 86 to 135% anthocyanins compared to Concord grapes, which have only 14 to 39% anthocyanins.
 Anthocyanins are a water-soluble pigment that possess several health-promoting properties.

 - You can ask your doctor to recommend the right grape varieties for your baby.

 Precautions While Serving Grape Juice For Babies:

-Now that you know that grape juice is actually good for your baby and his or her health, you need to know some of the precautions that are to be taken while feeding your baby with grape juice.
+Now that you know that grape juice is actually good for your baby’s health, you need to know some of the precautions that are to be taken while feeding your baby with grape juice.

 - Any juice needs to be served diluted.
 This rule stands for grape juice too.

-- Limit the juice to two to four ounces per day to help prevent tooth decay and obesity.
+- Limit fruit juice intake to two to four ounces per day to help prevent tooth decay and obesity.